Desperately in need of a last-minute gochujang substitute? These best five backups will get you out of trouble.

 The other ingredients for the sauce are actually fairly easy to obtain.
 Korean chili powder might be slightly more of a challenge to pick up, but a cayenne pepper and paprika mix can also make an ample substitute.

 It should be said that this doesn’t come close to ur miso alternative above, but if in a rut this on the fly mix gives you a sauce with a sweet flavor and a bite of heat.

 It’s quick and easy to make, so makes the perfect alternative should you only realize on the spot that you’re out of gochujang.

 You will need just a tablespoon of red pepper flakes, mixed with a couple of teaspoons of soy sauce and a dash of sugar.
 Simply combine all three ingredients together and enjoy.

 The soy sauce acts as a tangy and moist binding agent, while the spice comes from the red pepper flakes, and obviously the sugar will guarantee sweetness.

 Full disclaimer: I love sriracha.
-I add it almost everything (omelettes, burgers, fries…) so I am perhaps being a little bit biased here.
+I add it to almost everything (omelets, burgers, fries…) so I am perhaps being a little bit biased here.
 However, the sweet and spicy flavors of sriracha really do make it a more than adequate replacement for gochujang.

 If you’re just looking for something to make the dish a little hotter then sriracha is for you.
+In fact, gochujang is often a good alternative to sriracha so it stands to reason that the reverse is also true.
 It is however much thinner and sweeter, so if you’re creating an authentic Korean dish then I’d give this a miss.

 Thai Chili Paste